Rigobert Song: International career

-Although he had handed the captain's armband over to Samuel Eto'o, Song was still selected for the 2010 World Cup squad in South Africa, making him the only player to play in the 1994 and 2010 World Cup finals.
-He was also the most experienced player to be featured in South Africa 2010 with 136 caps for his nation.
+Although he had handed the captain's armband over to Eto'o, Song was still selected for the 2010 World Cup squad in South Africa, making him the only player to play in the 1994 and 2010 World Cup finals.
+He was also the most experienced player to be featured in South Africa 2010, with 136 caps for his nation.

-The veteran defender did not play in Cameroon's opening game of the World Cup against Japan.
-The Samurai Blue won the game 1–0 with a goal from Keisuke Honda.
-After the match, Song and some senior players claimed that Cameroon's youngsters were not up to standard and asked Le Guen to reconsider his lineup for the next group match against Denmark.
+Song did not play in Cameroon's opening game of the World Cup against Japan.
+The Samurai Blue won the game 1–0, with a goal from Keisuke Honda.
+After the match, Song and some senior players claimed that Cameroon's youngsters were not up to required standard, and asked Le Guen to reconsider his lineup for the next group match against Denmark.
 Song, however, was again omitted in the game with Denmark, which Cameroon lost 2–1.
 With the loss, they became the first team to be mathematically eliminated in the 2010 World Cup.
 The former captain eventually featured in the last game against the Netherlands, his fourth World Cup participation; he entered the match as a substitute for Nicolas N'Koulou in the 73rd minute of the second-half.
 The Indomitable Lions went out of the tournament with a 1–2 loss and shortly after, on 1 August, Song retired from international duty after 137 total appearances.

 Managerial career

-In late 2015, Song was reportedly close to becoming the manager of the Chad national team but an agreement was never finalised.
+In late 2015, Song was reportedly close to becoming the manager of the Chad national team, but an agreement was never finalised.
 In February 2016, Song was appointed as manager of the Cameroon A' team, which is composed of players based in Cameroon.
 Following his hospitalisation for a brain aneurysm and subsequent recovery, Song resumed coaching duties in 2017, ahead of the qualification stage of the 2018 African Nations Championship.
 He led the team into the tournament, which saw Cameroon finish bottom of their group after two losses and a draw.

 In April 2018, Song was one of 77 applicants for the vacant Cameroon national team job.
 He assumed the role on a caretaker basis later in the year.

 On 17 October 2018, FECAFOOT announced that Song would take control of the Cameroon under-23 team for the 2019 Africa U-23 Cup of Nations campaign.

-On 28 February 2022, it was announced that Song replaced Toni Conceição as the manager of the senior Cameroon national team.
-He guided Cameroon to the 2022 FIFA World Cup after beating Algeria in the final hurdle.
-At the 2022 FIFA World Cup, his Cameroon team failed to progress from the group stage, despite becoming the first manager to guide Cameroon to their first World Cup victory since 2002 against mighty Brazil with a shock 1–0 win.
+On 28 February 2022, it was announced that Song had replaced Toni Conceição as the manager of the Cameroon national team.
+He guided Cameroon to the 2022 FIFA World Cup, after beating Algeria in the final hurdle.
+At the 2022 FIFA World Cup, his Cameroon team failed to progress from the group stage, despite guiding Cameroon to their first World Cup victory since 2002 against the mighty Brazil, with a shock 1–0 win.

+On 29 February 2024, he was dismissed from the job, following Cameroon's poor performance in the 2023 Africa Cup of Nations.

+He became the Central African Republic national football team manager in January 2025 ahead of the 2024 African Nations Championship in August 2025.